chef/chef-web-docs/content/nodes.md

 ### Attributes

-An attribute is a specific detail about a node, such as an IP address, a host name, a list of loaded kernel modules, the version(s) of available programming languages that are available, and so on.
+An attribute is a specific detail about a node, such as an IP address, a host name, a list of loaded kernel modules, the versions of available programming languages that are available.
 An attribute may be unique to a specific node or it can be identical across every node in the organization.
 Attributes are most commonly set from a cookbook, by using knife, or are retrieved by Ohai from each node before every Chef